Kashif581/Brain-Tumor-Detection/README.md

 # <a id='intro'>1.
 Project Overview and Objectives</a>

-The main purpose of this project was to build a CNN model that would classify if subject has a tumor or not base on MRI scan.
+The main purpose of this project was to build a CNN model that would classify if the subject has a tumor or not based on an MRI scan.
 I used the [VGG-16](https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection) model architecture and weights to train the model for this binary problem.
 I used `accuracy` as a metric to justify the model performance which can be defined as:

 $\textrm{Accuracy} = \frac{\textrm{Number of correclty predicted images}}{\textrm{Total number of tested images}} \times 100\%$

-Final results look as follows:
+The final results look as follows:

 | Set | Accuracy |
 |:-:|:-:|
 | Validation Set* | ~88% |
 | Test Set* | ~80% |
 <br>
-Note: there might be some misunderstanding in terms of set names so I want to describe what do I mean by `test` and `validation` set:
+Note: there might be some misunderstanding in terms of set names so I want to describe what I mean by `test` and `validation` set:
 `validation set` - is the set used during the model training to adjust the hyperparameters.
 `test set` - is the small set that I don't touch for the whole training process at all.
-It's been used for final model performance evaluation.
+It's been used for the final model performance evaluation.

 ## <a id='dataset'>1.1.
 Data Set Description</a>

 The image data that was used for this problem is [Brain MRI Images for Brain Tumor Detection](https://www.kaggle.com/navoneel/brain-mri-images-for-brain-tumor-detection).
-It conists of MRI scans of two classes:
+It consists of MRI scans of two classes:

 * `NO` - no tumor, encoded as `0`
 * `YES` - tumor, encoded as `1`